 Other areas will have reduced speed limits to allow visitors to spot and avoid bird chicks in the area.

 There is a map in the Beach Driving brochure which shows ramps from the back road to the beach and permanent closures.
-Drivers are responsible for knowing where temporary closures are as well.
-Closures are updated on the park's Wildlife Closures page and on Twitter.
+Drivers are responsible for knowing where temporary wildlife protection zones are as well.
+Zone locations are updated on the park's Wildlife Protection Zone page and on the park's social media pages on Facebook and Twitter.

 Read our Know Your Signs page to get better acquainted with these and other signs.
 Closures are enforced.